Medicare Premiums & IRMAA Brackets

 |---|---|---|

-If your income dropped due to a qualifying life event, request that SSA use a more recent year's income.
-File Form SSA-44 within 60 days of your IRMAA notice.
+If your income dropped due to a qualifying life-changing event, you can request that SSA use a more recent year's income instead of the 2-year lookback.
+File Form SSA-44 within 60 days of your IRMAA determination notice.

-Marriage, divorce, death of spouse, work stoppage/reduction, loss of income-producing property, loss of pension, employer settlement
+Marriage, divorce or annulment, death of spouse, work stoppage or reduction, loss of income-producing property, loss of pension, employer settlement payment

-Completed Form SSA-44, documentation of the event, estimate of current year's MAGI, supporting tax documents
+Completed Form SSA-44, documentation of the life-changing event, estimate of current-year MAGI, supporting tax documents or pay stubs

 This content is for educational and informational purposes only and does not constitute financial, tax, or legal advice.
 Consult a qualified professional for guidance tailored to your situation.